Skip to content

 All pricing is approximate, reflects 2026 Bay Area market conditions, and is subject to change.
 Every project is unique.
 Final costs are determined on a project-by-project basis during our design phase.

+This article is part of our complete guide to whole-home renovation in Los Altos, which covers everything from planning and permitting to design and construction.
 For Bay Area-wide pricing and scope comparisons, see our whole-home remodel cost guide.

 Cost by Renovation Scope